nwsteenberg/NWSplit58/WALKTHROUGH.md

 <img width="1040" height="695" alt="image" src="https://github.com/user-attachments/assets/cedd928f-06d5-4bd7-b192-718fd3fbe1d8" />

 0 unrouted traces and a PCB that is ready for manifacturing.
-Find your preffered seller (or whoever is cheap with decent reviews), and order a set.
+Find your preferred seller (or whoever is cheap with decent reviews), and order a set.

 **Tip:** Order PCBs, plates and 3d print from the same seller like pcbway or jlcpcb.
 The main cost is in shipping so you can save a few bucks if you order it all together.